-The Plugin Packs are designed to automate the configuration of items to monitor and to expand checks by delivering useful information to exploit.
-This quickly and without effort even if you are beginner.
+The Plugin Packs are designed to quickly and easily automate the configuration of items to monitor and expand checks by delivering useful information to the IT operational team – even if you are a beginner.

 Since Centreon 3.4 (latest open source version), 6 Plugin Packs are available free of charge: Cisco Standard, Linux SNMP, MySQL DB, Printer Standard, UPS Standard et Windows SNMP.